pixlsus/pixls-lighting-diagram/CONTRIBUTING.md

 [Inkscape]: https://inskscape.org

-Possibly put each unique asset in it's own svg file right now?
+Please put each unique asset in it's own svg file.
 This should facilitate drag-and-drop into Inkscape for inclusion quickly and easily.